 Axway VA Suite Key Capabilities

-Implement a robust, flexible, and CA-neutral certificate validation solution with broad standards support
+Implement a responsive, flexible, and CA-neutral certificate validation solution with broad standards support

-Axway Identity Validation Suite is CA-neutral and supports all widely adopted international security standards and open technologies:
+The Axway Validation Authority software suite is CA-neutral and supports all widely adopted international security standards and open technologies:

 - OCSP and SCVP compliant (RFC 2560, RFC 5055)